SihanChen46/computational_bootcamp/README.md

 1. 07/09
     - Welcome
     - Overview of Python
-    - Functions, built-in and user-defined
+    - Functions (built-in and user-defined)
     - Setting up your computer
 1. 07/11
     - Booleans and truthiness
     - Conditionals
     - Looping with `for` and `while`
-    - NumPy
+    - NumPy (Numeric Python) library
 1. 07/15 Quiz #1
 1. 07/15
     - Strings and string formatting